Local 2-separators: Properties of local 2-separators

-\begin{proof} In this proof we will distinguish between the vertices of $G$ and $G'$ by adding a dash to the vertices of the graph $G'$; for example we write $b_1'$ when we consider $b_1$ as a vertex of $G'$ and $b_1$ when we consider it as a vertex of the graph $G$.
+\begin{proof} In this proof we will distinguish between the vertices of $G$ and $G'$ by adding a dash to the vertices of the graph $G'$; for example we write $b_1'$ when we consider $b_1$ as a vertex of $G'$ and $b_1$ when we consider it as a vertex of the graph $G$ (whenever $b_1'$ is not an interior vertex of a torso path).
+We prove the \lq More specifically\rq-part, as this suffices.

-Let $e$ and $f$ be edges incident with precisely one of $b_1$ or $b_2$ such that their contacts are separated by $\{b_1',b_2'\}$ in $G'$. \begin{sublem} There is at most one torso edge incident with vertices of $\{b_1',b_2'\}$. \end{sublem}
+Let $e$ and $f$ be edges incident with precisely one of $b_1$ or $b_2$ such that their contacts are separated by $\{b_1',b_2'\}$ in $G'$. \begin{sublem} There is at most one edge on a torso path incident with vertices of $\{b_1',b_2'\}$. \end{sublem}

 \begin{proof} Let $\{a_1,a_2\}$ be a local 2-separator of $G$ such that $G'$ is obtained from $G$ by locally cutting at $\{a_1,a_2\}$.
-Suppose for a contradiction there are two torso edges incident with vertices of $\{b_1',b_2'\}$.
+Suppose for a contradiction that there are two edges on torso paths incident with vertices of $\{b_1',b_2'\}$.
 As each vertex is incident with at most one torso edge, both $b_1'$ and $b_2'$ must be slices.

-As $\{b_1',b_2'\}$ is an $r$-local 2-separator by \autoref{loc2con_pres}, by \autoref{local_is_very_local} the distance between $b_1'$ and $b_2'$ is at most $r/2$.
+As $\{b_1',b_2'\}$ is an $r$-local 2-separator, the vertices $b_1'$ and $b_2'$ have distance at most $r/2$.
 So $b_1'$ and $b_2'$ cannot be slices of the same vertex by \autoref{cut_far}.
 By symmetry assume that $b_1'$ is a slice of $a_1$ and $b_2'$ is a slice of $a_2$.
 As there are at least two torso edges, $b_1'$ and $b_2'$ must be slices for different components of $\expl(a_1,a_2)-a_1-a_2$.
-As $\{a_1,a_2\}$ is an $r$-local $2$-separator of the $r$-locally 2-connected graph $G$, by \autoref{local_is_very_local} there is a path of length at most $r/2$ between the vertices $a_1$ and $a_2$ in $G$.
-So the distance between any two slices of $a_1$ and $a_2$ for the same component of $\expl(a_1,a_2)-a_1-a_2$ is at most $r/2$ by the definition of local cutting.
+As $\{a_1,a_2\}$ is an $r$-local $2$-separator, the vertices $a_1$ and $a_2$ have distance at most $r/2$.
+It follows from the definition of local cutting that slices of $a_1$ and $a_2$ have the same distance as $a_1$ and $a_2$, so this distance is upper-bounded by $r/2$.

 Let $a_1'$ be the slice of the vertex $a_1$ for the same component as the slice $b_2'$ of $a_2$.
 So the distance from $a_1'$ to $b_2'$ is at most $r/2$.
 So the distance between the distinct slices $a_1'$ and $b_1'$ of $a_1$ is at most $r$.
 This is a contradiction to \autoref{cut_far}.
 Hence there is at most one torso edge incident with vertices of $\{b_1',b_2'\}$. \end{proof}